Khan/genqlient/docs/INTRODUCTION.md

 ## Step 4: Use your queries

 Finally, write your code!
-The generated code will expose a function with the same name as your query, here
+The generated code will expose a function with the same name as your query, here:
 ```go
 func getUser(ctx context.Context, client graphql.Client, login string) (*getUserResponse, error)
 ```